Budgets

 They are not passive dashboards.
 They are runtime-enforced spending limits that can warn early and stop new turns before more model cost is incurred.

-Section titled “Two budget scopes”KodaCode supports two separate limits under sessions in config.yaml:
+Section titled “Budget scopes”KodaCode supports session and cross-session limits under sessions in

 sessions: budget: 5 # cap one session at $5 budget_warn: 0.8 # warn at 80% of budget total_budget: 100 # cap all stored sessions at $100 total_budget_warn: 0.8 # warn at 80% of total_budget| Setting | Scope | What it protects |